If you were conceived on or after 1 April 2005

 The law change meant that donors whose sperm, eggs or embryos are used in treatment on or after 1 April 2005 is identifiable to children born as a result of their donation, once the child is 18 years old.
 Their last known address, date of birth and name is provided to people born as a result of their donation, when they apply to the HFEA for information.

 The reason anonymity has been removed is because it was recognised by law that many donor-conceived people have a desire and a right to find out about where they came from.

 Donor Sibling Link

-The new legislation enables the Authority to establish a sibling register, to allow donor-conceived individuals to make contact with their donor-conceived siblings, from the age of 18, on the basis of mutual consent.
+The Authority has a sibling register, to allow donor-conceived individuals to make contact with their donor-conceived siblings, from the age of 18, on the basis of mutual consent.

-From 2010, when donor-conceived people reach the age of 18, they can choose to place their contact details on a voluntary sibling contact register called Donor Sibling Link, administered by the HFEA.
+When a donor-conceived person reaches the age of 18, they can choose to place their contact details on a voluntary sibling contact register called Donor Sibling Link, administered by the HFEA.
 The HFEA will facilitate the exchange of contact details between siblings who consent to be on this register.

 Consequently, it will be possible for donor-conceived adults to trace their siblings, on the basis of mutual consent, through the voluntary sibling contact register.
 It is not possible for parents, however, to trace their child's siblings through the voluntary contact sibling register.